 Wind is both beneficial and damaging.
 The most dangerous parts of storms are the high winds that can blow down trees, take roofs off of houses or strand boats at sea.
 On the other hand, wind is an important part of many renewable energy projects and is necessary for sailing or flying a kite.
 A variety of weather instruments--including smartphone apps--measure wind speeds with sound, light and the mechanical force of wind itself.

-Anemometers measure wind speed; some also establish wind direction.
+Anemometers are one of the simplest weather tools used to measure wind speed; some also establish wind direction.
 The basic anemometer resembles a windmill or weather vane.
 It consists of a propeller with cups at the ends of the blades to catch the wind.
 The speed that the air makes the propeller spin determines wind speed.
 Hot-wire anemometers determine very small changes in wind speed by measuring how much power is required to heat a wind-blown wire to a constant, standard temperature.

 Scientists developed Doppler radar in the 1960s to measure wind speed and direction in storms.
 Before this development, it was very difficult to know what was happening in a storm's interior.
 Doppler radar revolutionized the study of weather by measuring the speed and direction of a moving object such as wind-blown rain.
 It does this by measuring changes in radar waves moving toward or bouncing off an object.
 Radar sends microwaves toward a target area and then measures how the waves have been altered as they return toward the microwave-emitting device.